silently/wsmock/README.md

 The preceding assertion will for instance succeed if the message history is `["a", "b", "c", "d"]` but fail with `["a", "d", "b"]` (wrong order) or `["z" "a", "b", "d"]` (unexpected first element).

-Assertions may contain only one condition and and you can run several in parallel (with multiple `.NewAssertion()`):
+Assertions may contain only one condition and you can run several assertions in parallel (with multiple calls to `NewAssertion`):

 ```golang
 // both succeed if the only message received is "this is a short sentence"